 The FCB has incorporated the IC&RC ADC certification requirements into our Certified Master’s Level Addiction Professional (MCAP), Certified Addiction Professional (CAP), and Certified Addiction Counselor (CAC) certification program requirements.
 Individuals seeking the MCAP, CAP, or CAC credentials are automatically eligible to apply for the IC&RC ADC credential either (a) during the application process or after the credential is awarded.

-- For details regarding FCB/ICRC prevention certification requirements, please review the FCB-ICRC Addiction Standards Crosswalk
+- For details regarding FCB/ICRC addiction certification requirements, please review the FCB-ICRC Addiction Standards Crosswalk

 - To apply for the IC&RC ADC credential, download and complete the ICRC Alcohol and Drug Counselor (ADC) Application